GrzegorzHimself/Hunter-Pray-DQL/README.md

 After the initial field generation, players will be spawned in random free cells.
 An [A\*](https://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) algorithm will be used to determine if there is a free passage between these two points.
 If there is none, or if the spawn points overlap, the field will be regenerated and the spawn process will be repeated. the cycle repeats until a suited playground found.

 The vision set of points is being calculated with the [Bresenham-based supercover line algorithm](https://dedu.fr/projects/bresenham/).
-This is an improved version of [Bresenham algorithm](https://csustan.csustan.edu/~tom/Lecture-Notes/Graphics/Bresenham-Line.pdf) that fixed the common issue of rays going through diagonally placSed walls.
+This is an improved version of [Bresenham algorithm](https://csustan.csustan.edu/~tom/Lecture-Notes/Graphics/Bresenham-Line.pdf) that fixed the common issue of rays going through diagonally placed walls.
 Please, read more in the source article.
 The settings for this algorithm shall not be altered.
 The generalised Python code of this algorithm can be found in [HnP_Bresenham.py](HnP_Bresenham.py).
 ## Authors
 [Grigorii Kobzarenko](https://github.com/GrzegorzHimself) (Owner)